Basic body armour

 The aketon was usually a thin but dense padded coat worn under a hauberk or haubergeon.
 It was usually made up of two layers of linen, in between which was a layer, or several layers, of a padding material such as flax, horsehair or even dried grass.

 The aketon, combined with the mail worn over it, created a strong, multi-layered form of armour.
 The padded textile absorbed the shock of blows, while the mail prevented the textile from being slashed or pierced by sharp blades and points.
+One English sources specifically notes how difficult it was to cut through the padded linen armour of the Scots, probably describing aketons.
 Strong attacks could still break the links of the mail and stab through the aketon, but they made it far more difficult to hurt the person inside.